salsita/node-pg-migrate/docs/src/cli.md

 DATABASE_URL=postgres://postgres@localhost/database node-pg-migrate
 ```

-You can specify custom JSON file with config (the format is same as for `db` entry
+You can specify a custom JSON file with config (the format is same as for `db` entry
 of [config](https://www.npmjs.com/package/config) file), for example:

 ```jsonc